Growing Tips

 We only ship to the US mainland.

 The shopping cart will charge your card for just the willow when you make the order, and that will be your order reservation.
-When the willow is fully dormant, usually in early December, we will harvest the orders, and calculate shipping.
+When the willow is fully dormant, usually in early December, we will begin to harvest the orders, and calculate shipping.

 If you prefer not to do the purchase online, email us your phone number at GoodWillowFarm@yahoo.com.
 We can do everything over the phone.